Vatnajokull Glacier, Iceland

 When the Man of Steel wants to get away from the hustle & bustle of Metropolis, he flies to his “Fortress of Solitude” hidden in the Arctic.
 A magnificent crystal castle built using Krypton alien technology.

-What if I told you Superman’s crystal fortress is real?
+What if I told you Superman’s crystal ice caves are real?

 Too dangerous to visit in the spring & summer due to a threat of collapse, cold winter temperatures strengthen the ice and make exploration possible.